ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

-Since a variable batch request has the same structure as a standard GraphQL request, except for the `variable` field, which in this case is a list, we can also batch these within a batch request.
+Since a variable batch request has the same structure as a standard GraphQL request, except for the `variables` field, which in this case is a list, we can also batch these within a batch request.

 ```json
 [